 I was able to visit the Huetar Tribe in Quitirrisi, Thanks to one of the indigenous students named Danny that I was working with this semester in Costa Rica.
 Danny took all of us (our group comprised of the TEC indigenous students, and the 3 Centennial College students) on a field trip to see and learn about his tribe and community.
 Quitirrisi is located just 40 minutes to the west of Santa Ana, the Quitirrisí indigenous territory/reserve is the home to about 2000 Huetar Indigenous people.

-The natives’ land is relatively unfertile and a varied of agriculture did not develop.
+The natives’ land is relatively unfertile and a variety of agriculture did not develop.
 Corn is one of the only products that is grown by Huetares.
-The Huetar’s crafts are products based on palm leaf, fodder and vegetable fibers.
-The Huetares are specialists in natural colors for dyeing clothes, ceramic artifacts, basket weaving, pottery, etc. they are sold at roadsides and at “ferias” which are the markets to sell their goods.
+The Huetar’s crafts are products based on palm leaf, fodder and vegetable fibres.
+The Huetares are specialists in natural colours for dyeing clothes, ceramic artifacts, basket weaving, pottery, etc. they are sold at roadsides and at “ferias” which are the markets to sell their goods.

 Today Huetares speak Spanish (due to the loss of their native language).
 However, one of their leaders, Juan Sanchez (or “Choto,” his name in Huetar, and also Danny’s uncle),

 who shared his people’s history, culture, and challenges with our group.
 He has been making efforts for the last twenty years to bring back the language, customs and traditions of his people.
 Juan told us that the Huetares are descendants of the Mayan’s tribe.
 He took us on a tour telling us the significance of all the native structures as well as their meaning, and purpose, for example, the building with a thatch roof.
 We learned that each palm-wood pillar of the sturdy structure represents a different ancestral spirit, which makes the shelter a sacred and wondrous place.